 The school uses Charranga as a music scheme to support these areas of progress.

 The majority of children achieve age related expectations in music at the end of their cohort year.
 Evidence for this is gathered through pupil voice, observations and ongoing formative self/peer/teacher assessment.
 At the end of each academic year teachers assess children against age related expectations and this is communicated to parents and governors.

 At the end of year 4 children become percussion specialists after a year of specialist teaching from the Wigan Music Service and this also provides CPD for our staff.

 Children can dissect music, comprehend its parts and discuss using the key vocabulary.

 They can sing and feel a pulse.

 All children gain audience performance experience though regular performances to whole school, parents and local and wider community.
-We are passionate in providing enrichment experiences such as Choir, community singing, collaborative concerts with other local schools which celebrate our children’s confidence and skill in music.
+We are passionate in providing enrichment experiences such as Music Ministry, community singing, collaborative concerts with other local schools which celebrate our children’s confidence and skill in music.